superjamie/superjamie.github.io/_posts/2023-01-28-repeated-keypresses.md

 To just move to "shore" we would have used `ssh;` (sneak to, sh, next match).
 This gives us:

 ```
-She sells sea shells by the sea |shore.
+She sells sea shells by the sea █shore.
 ```

 vim-sneak also adds little coloured annotations so you can see all the "next matches" available on the page, and move to them with one letter.
 See the [vim-sneak](https://github.com/justinmk/vim-sneak) page for an image of those.